What is a reverse cycle system?

-- Zones: Simple on/off zones allow you to turn off a room or part of your home that you don’t want to heat or cool to avoid needlessly conditioning your entire home.
-These zones are generally great for areas you don’t use often, keeping in mind you generally can’t switch off more than around 30% of your total outlet count.
+- On/Off Zones — Simple on/off zones allow you to turn off a room or section of your home that you don’t want to heat or cool, avoiding needlessly conditioning your entire home and wasting energy in the process.

 Add smart zoning to your ducted reverse cycle system for temperature control in each roomSmart Zoning

 Don’t underestimate the duct!
 We only use R1.5 insulated duct and ensure it is installed to AS 4254, Australian Standards.
 Many others use R1.0 or even as low as R0.6 duct.
 Better yet, all Climate Master installers have undertaken a duct installation course, this ensures energy loss is kept to a minimum and air flow is delivered evenly throughout your home.